rv types: motorhomes

 If you’re in a Class A motor-coach, it will likely drive like a box.
 You will you get knocked around on the freeway like a rag doll when you get caught in the wash of an 18-wheeler.
 Because it is a huge rectangle hurtling down the road at 60 mph, a Class A motorhome has no aerodynamics.
 The suspension was designed for a commercial van, so unless you spend extra dollars upgrading the anti-sway bar system, struts, shocks and airbags, you will have major issues with the drivability.
 And while they do have powerful engines, these engines underperform especially if you pack too much weight on the RV.

 When something goes wrong (and it will), you must take the whole motorhome into the shop.
 That means both the car portion of it, as well as the house portion.
 If you need the wiring between the genset and the inverter upgraded, you have to take it to the shop.
 What if there is service work to be done on your diesel DEF system?
 To the shop.
 Flat tire?
 Shop.
 If your motorhome is in the shop, so is your bed and your refrigerator.
 Especially if you’re a full-timer, you will need to make sleeping arrangements if your repair facility needs to keep your rig overnight.

-Since many owners finance their RV’s with 10 to 20 year loans.
-The amount of interest paid can be significant if you’re holding a loan for that long, so it pays to shop around and find the best deal from the dealer, your bank or credit union.
+Since many owners finance their RV’s with 10 to 20 year loans, the amount of interest paid can be significant if you’re holding a loan for that long.
+It pays to shop around and find the best deal from the dealer, your bank or credit union.